 Once installed, everything worked perfectly.
 The system is far more advanced than what it replaced.
 The Ring doorbells and cameras allow me to “see” if the alarm is tripped.

 I can also observe my five Wyze Cams — which cost $20 each — so I can confirm for the monitoring station and the police if there is an actual burglar or if it’s just a false alarm.
 Somewhere around 99% of alarm calls are false and they are an extremely low priority for police as a result.
-The fact that I have visual confirmation is helpful to me and the police.
+The fact that I have visual confirmation would be helpful to me and the police.

 I am obsessed with fire protection and carbon monoxide risks, so after the fact, I bought two Ring smoke, fire and carbon monoxide “listeners.”
 They partner with your existing fire and carbon monoxide detectors to alert the Ring of danger.
 They were $35 each at Best Buy.